sofiabelen/sofiabelen.github.io/_posts/2020-08-18-my-journey-from-programming-to-computational-physics.md

 > The "aha" moment after cracking a problem, or the dark process of reading through it and not even knowing where to start.
 It was a déjà vu.

 Now, I had to decide if I still wanted to study Computer Science.
 I spent many hours researching career options but didn't find anything like what I wanted to do.
 Building useful stuff sounds cool, but what I truly enjoyed was problem solving.
 So, maybe I could go into research?
-Though I wasn't sure that was my thing.

 <a href="https://www.amazon.com/Problems-general-physics-I-Irodov/dp/5030008004"><img style='padding: 15px; height: 25%; width: 25%; object-fit: contain' align="right" src="/images/irodov.jpg" atl="Problems in General Physics by i.e. Irodov"></a>This is when I discovered the Irodov books and realized solving physics problems was so similar to competitive programming.
 The "aha" moment after cracking a problem, or the dark process of reading through it and not even knowing where to start.
 It was a déjà vu.